raas-dev/configent/README.md

 - Does not install 100s of tools most of which can run ad-hoc in container.
 - 95% consistent user experience both on macOS and the beloved Linux distros.
 - There is only one way to manage programming languages and tool versions.
 - AI-first in terminal and in editor.
-Open source for these when doable.
+Open Source used whenever doable.

 | ![Screenshot of Brave Browser and VSCode with tmux and zsh](ui/target.webp) |
 | --------------------------------------------------------------------------- |